nh83012001/perimeter-app/README.md

 - **Feature:** Disable the share link whenever you don't have any polygons saved
 - **Feature:** Work on making the controls more clear
 - **Feature:** [Snackbars](https://mui.com/material-ui/react-snackbar/) when you get successful save, update, delete.
 Plus either a snackbar or animation when you copy to clipboard
+- **Bug:** If you load map data and delete, you keep a greyed out polygon.

 ## Undo Functionality